Fred Kerley: 2022

-While competing in the 2022 World Athletics Championships, Kerley won his maiden individual World Championship gold medal in the 100m.
-Kerley registered his third consecutive sub-9.8 second performance in the heats, running a time of 9.79 seconds.
-In the final, Kerley pipped compatriot Marvin Bracy on the line with a time of 9.86 seconds winning the world title in the process.
+While competing in the 2022 World Athletics Championships, Kerley won his maiden individual World Championship gold medal in the 100 m.
+In the final, Kerley pipped compatriot Marvin Bracy on the line with a time of 9.86 seconds to win.
 Fellow American Trayvon Bromell finished third, completing a clean sweep.
+He was knocked out of the 200 m in the semi-final.